iwasahighwayman/my-elusive-whale/README.md

 N.B.: In the LED string driver signal waveform above, the python logic ensures a tiny slice of time where both output signals are low, between one or the other output signal being high.
 Again, this ensures no "glitch" where due to tolerances and timings, both upper and lower transistors composing the Push-Pull/H-Bridge driver are both "on", effectively briefly shorting the power supply rails.

+N.B.: Also in the LED string driver signal waveform above, the 45 Hertz (Hz) frequency of the LED drive signal actually produced a slightly-perceptible "flicker" of the LEDs to the human eye ... the python logic's timing will be adjusted subsequently to result in an 80 Hz LED drive signal frequency, resulting in no perceptible "flicker" result.

 Next we will look at the current consumption of this architecture ...

 The python code spends most of the time "sleeping".

-With only the Pico, without the Push-Pull/H-Bridge driver nor LED strings, the current consumption is approximately 30 milliamps:
+With only the Pico, without the Push-Pull/H-Bridge driver nor LED strings, the current consumption is approximately 30 milliamps (30 millivolts across a one ohm measuring resistor):

 ![xxx](/images/analog-rpipico-pushpull1-current-measure-setup-usb-cable-NOT-connected-to-PC-30mA-30mV-across-1ohm-resistor-IMG_0315-20250624.JPG)